 Simple or complicated taxes?

 Deductions may be limited, too, depending on how many days you rent out your place.
-If you have renters for more than 14 days, it's more like a business and you'll need to keep records of how many days you've leased it out, and what expenses you've incurred doing so, including paying a property manager if you don't want to, or can't, handle tenants and turnover chores such as house cleanings.
+If you have renters for more than 14 days a year, it's more like a business and you'll need to keep records of how many days you've leased it out, and what expenses you've incurred doing so, including paying a property manager if you don't want to, or can't, handle tenants and turnover chores such as cleaning.

-And if you make more than approximately $250,000 a year, you may be hit with the alternative minimum tax, which, as its name implies, is a substitute tax sometimes levied on high-income earners, according to Marketwatch, decimating any tax benefits you get from paying property taxes.
+If you make more than approximately $250,000 a year, you may be hit with the alternative minimum tax, a substitute tax sometimes levied on high-income earners, according to Marketwatch, decimating any tax benefits you get from paying property taxes.

 You Might Also Like